-- 1 Single office in a capital city in Australia [Please go to question 12] - 2 Single office in a regional centre in Australia [Please go to question 12] - 3 Multiple offices in capital cities in Australia [Please go to question 12] - 4 Multiple offices in various locations around Australia with a main office in a capital city [Please go to question 12] - 5 Multiple offices in Australia and overseas

-- 10. [If question 9, option 5 display this question] Please indicate whether your agency would like to include overseas information assets in your Check-up assessment. - 1 Include information assets located overseas in our assessment (assessment will be based on information assets located in Australia and overseas) [Please go to question 12] - 2 Exclude information assets located overseas in our assessment (assessment will be based on information assets located in Australia only) - 3 Not applicable our agency does not have information assets located overseas [Please go to question 12]
+- 8. Please choose the statement that best describes your agency's physical location(s). - 1 Single office in a capital city in Australia [Please go to the next section] - 2 Single office in a regional centre in Australia [Please go to the next section] - 3 Multiple offices in capital cities in Australia [Please go to the next section] - 4 Multiple offices in various locations around Australia with a main office in a capital city [Please go to the next section] - 5 Multiple offices in Australia and outside of Australia - 9.
+[If question 8, option 5 display this question] Please indicate whether your agency would like to include information assets located outside of Australia in your Check-up assessment. - Include information assets located outside of Australia in our assessment (assessment will be based on information assets located in and outside of Australia) [Please go to next section] - 2 Exclude information assets located outside of Australia in our assessment (assessment will be based on information assets located in Australia only) - 3 Not applicable our agency does not have information assets located outside of Australia [Please go to next section]

-[The following section containing Q11 and Q12 is only displayed if the respondent's agency has overseas offices: Q9=5.]
+[The following section containing Q10 and Q11 is only displayed if the respondent's agency has overseas offices and plans to exclude information assets located outside Australia from its Check-up assessment: Q8=5 and Q9=2.]

-Statement for agencies that plan to exclude overseas information assets from their Check-up assessment
+Statement for agencies that plan to exclude information assets located outside of Australia from their Check-up assessment